Prinzeepule/Cosmetic_Chemicals_Analysis/README.md

 ## Conclusion/Recommendation
-Titanium dioxide is the most used chemical in the cosmetics industries used in 85627 products.
+- Titanium dioxide is the most used chemical in the cosmetics industries used in 85627 products.
-100 Brands Reported Chemicals In 2018 But Only 13 of them reported above 100; The top 3 namely Zoeva repoerted 1108 Chemicals, Parfums Christian Dior That Reported 680 and Make Up Forever Reporting 308 Chemicals in the year under review.
+- 100 Brands Reported Chemicals In 2018 but Only 13 of them reported above 100; The top 3 namely Zoeva repoerted 1108 Chemicals,
+Parfums Christian Dior That Reported 680 and Make Up Forever Reporting 308 Chemicals in the year under review.
-60 Brands Had Chemicals Discontinued And Removed.
+- 60 Brands Had Chemicals Discontinued And Removed.
 Many Chemical were discontinued but not removed.
-Chemicals discontinued should be removed as soon as possible and the dates chemicals were created or reintroduced should always be available as this will improve the chemical duration analysis as the case may be.
+- Chemicals discontinued should be removed as soon as possible and the dates chemicals were created or reintroduced should always be available as this will improve the chemical duration analysis as the case may be.
-Also, it will be good if the importance of each chemical is highlighted which will not only tell us the advantage of each but assist customers in choosing the best product that fits.
+- Also, it will be good if the importance of each chemical is highlighted which will not only tell us the advantage of each but assist customers in choosing the best product that fits.